 If the scan revealed a potential infection, you’ll need to scan your system with a powerful malware remover.
 If you don’t have one already installed, we recommend using Malwarebytes to remove the malware from your system.
 If you’re not familiar with the software, please follow our in-depth (here) article about using Malware bytes.

 Deleting the agent.exe executable is not advisable in any type of scenario.
 If you’re noticing high CPU usage caused by agent.exe, you should investigate the application that uses it instead of deleting the executable manually.

 It’s very likely that you’re seeing high resource consumption by agent.exe because the process is currently handling an update.
 If you find that the issue recurs in a consistent matter, you should take steps to deal with the application in question.
 There’s a chance that agent.exe has glitched out, in which case reinstalling the parent application might resolve the issue.

 You can start by opening a Run window (Windows key + R) and typing “appwiz.cpl” to open Programs and Features.
 Then, scroll down through the application list and uninstall the application that uses agent.exe.
 Once the application is removed, visit the website associated with the application and download then install the latest version.

 What should I do?

-As this is an update process for possibly an essential software/game for you we highly recommend you to just let the process run and wait for an hour or two.
-After that, if the process is still running you can simply try to clear your temporary files folder as it’s reported by a lot of users that if a file corrupted or damaged while updating it can cause some high resource usage on your computer.
+As this is an update process for possibly an essential software/game for you we highly recommend you just let the process run and wait for an hour or two.
+After that, if the process is still running you can try to clear your temporary files folder as it’s reported by a lot of users that if a file is corrupted or damaged while updating, it can cause high resource usage on your computer.
 First of all, simply restart your computer to safely end the process.
 Now head over to the article where we have explained how to remove temporary files in detail.
 After deleting the temporary files if the process is still using a High CPU we recommend uninstalling the suspicious program.